tek79/node-red-contrib-buffer-array-alt/README.md

 ***payload*** *array*

-a circular array with user-defined max length containing a collection of payloads (added from left to right)
+A circular array of user-defined maximum length containing a collection of payloads (added from left to right).

 **Details**